msherif4/kodo/doxygen/coding_layer_api.md

 \return the size required for the Symbol ID in bytes

-The correct implementation of this function must take into account the space requirements of the underlying eslayers.
+The correct implementation of this function must take into account the space requirements of the underlying layers.
 E.g. reserving 2 bytes for a specific layer could be implemented as follows:

 \code